edx/commerce-coordinator/README.rst

   make requirements
   # If you get 'Unsupported architecture' errors above, instead use: CFLAGS='-D__x86_64__' make requirements

+  # Expose the redis port for devstack (needed until commerce coordinator is part of devstack)
+  # (redis is the backend that Celery is using for persisting the message queue)
+  # In your local Devstack directory, edit docker-compose.yml: go to the redis service line and add a ports section
+  ports:
+  - "6379:6379"

+  # Start redis in devstack from your local devstack directory
+  make dev.up.redis

   # run commerce-coordinator locally (run inside the venv)
   python manage.py runserver localhost:8000 --settings=commerce_coordinator.settings.local